Gabriella-Stickney/CSE471Proj1/Project1/Components/Effects.md

 ##### The format of your score files: A .score file was used, in the XML format

 ##### The actual score file used for your selection: [effects_test.score](./Project1/effects_test.score) is the score file used to demonstrate the effects component.
+This is the audio file generated from the .score file: [effects_test](./Project1/efffects_test.wav).
 AI was used to add some chords towards the end to create a longer piece.

 Effects: